savoirfairelinux/building-inclusive-open-source-software/docs/A-AIE.md

 Techno-ableism is a term defined by Ashley Shew in her book [Against Technoableism Rethinking Who Needs Improvement](https://wwnorton.com/books/9781324036661), a lecture that we truly recommend.

-In the introduction of her book, she state
+In the introduction of her book, she writes

 > Technoableism is a particular type of ableism, one that is highly visible in media and entertainment and omnipresent in the ways most people casually talk about technologies aimed at disability. **Technoableism is a belief in the power of technology that considers the elimination of disability a good thing, something we should strive for.** It’s a classic form of ableism—bias against disabled people, bias in favor of nondisabled ways of life. **Technoableism is the use of technologies to reassert those biases, often under the guise of empowerment.**
 >

 Put simply, it’s believing that disabled people need to be fixed by technology.
-Rather than celebrating the diversity and **di**verging ability of **dis**-abled people, most tech innovation regarding them aim at “fixing” them often leaving them outside of the discussion about their needs.
+Rather than celebrating the diversity and **di**verging ability of **dis**-abled people, tech innovators tend to try to “fix” them rather than working on the environment their technologies are structugin, often leaving them outside of the discussion about their needs.

 > Sometimes technology is seen as redeeming our lives: nondisabled people believe—and expect us to believe—that technology will “solve” the problem of our disability and save us, or those like us, in the future.
 Yet these expectations often don’t match our circumstances.
 They confine us.
 When people assume that one device will “fix” us, they don’t pay attention to the host of other concerns around disability technology—the bad planning and design, the need for constant ongoing maintenance, the problem of money […], and the staggering lack of social support for disability accommodations […].
 These are all forms of ableism.
 >